Nature Reserve Coordinator - Shoreham Beach

 Friends of Shoreham Beach (FoSB)

 Do you have an interest in botany and a passion for conservation?
 Are you keen to develop your knowledge and skills?
-Would you like to volunteer alongside like-minded people?
-Then this role could be for you.
+Would you like to do some hands-on volunteering in nature?
+If so, then this unusual volunteering role could be for you.

 The Local Nature Reserve is managed by the Friends of Shoreham Beach (FoSB) under the auspices of the Parks Department of the Adur & Worthing Councils and with advice from experts.